thandal/nanopy/README.md

 * `--offline`.
 Generate blocks in offline mode.
 In the offline mode, current state of the account is acquired from the default configuration in `$HOME/.config/nanopy/<network>.conf`.
 Refer to the sample file for more details.

 ## Support
 Contact me on nano's [forum](https://forum.nano.org/u/npy) (`npy`) or discord (`npy#2928`).
 You can support the project by reporting any bugs you find and/or submitting fixes/improvements.
-When submitting pull requests please format the code using `yapf` (for Python) or `clang-format` (for C).
+When submitting pull requests please format the code using `black` (for Python) or `clang-format` (for C).
 ```
 clang-format --style google -i nanopy/*.c
-yapf --style google -i -r nanopy nanopy-wallet setup.py travis.py docs/conf.py
+black nanopy nanopy-wallet setup.py travis.py docs/conf.py
 ```